saltyorg/docs/docs/community/basics.md

 ### How to Install Community Apps

-For most apps it is as simple as running the `sb install` command in a shell followed by the name of the role.
+For most apps it is as simple as running the `sb install` command in a shell with a `cm-` prefix followed by the name of the role.

 ``` shell